zendeskgarden/react-components/docs/migration.md

   - added `labels` prop
 - Renamed `PAGE_TYPE` type export to `PageType`

+#### @zendeskgarden/react-tables

+- All sub-component exports have been deprecated.
+Use them as properties on `Table` instead.

 #### @zendeskgarden/react-theming

 - Utility function `isRtl` has been removed.
 Use `props.theme.rtl` instead.